Feels like just yesterday the world was arguing over the millenial’s rising importance and impact on the workforce, doesn’t it?

 It’s so important to be recognized.

-Given the rough ride they’ve experienced thus far in life as it relates to economics and finances, zoomers naturally have a desire to be seen and catered to in increasingly personal ways.
+Given the rough ride they’ve experienced thus far in life as it relates to economics and finances, zoomers naturally have the desire to be seen and catered to in increasingly personal ways.

 Don’t assume that your decades-old approach will be just as effective to a generation in a world where the word ‘unprecedented’ has been used as much as it has.